(click to skip ahead)

 how to write Caltech Supplemental Essay Prompt #3

-b) Tell us about a STEM-related experience from the last few years and share how and why it inspired your curiosity.
+b) Tell us about a meaningful STEM-related experience from the last few years and share how and why it inspired your curiosity.
 (Min: 100 / Max: 200 words)

 Caltech wants a bright, curious, independent student body.
 It’s looking for intellectual vitality, and this essay is your opportunity to show that side of yourself.